faudio/faudio/doc/Interfaces.md

 };
 ~~~~

-The creation routine for the type should include a line to set up the `impl` field to the address of the
+The creation routine for the type should include a line to set up the `impl` field to the address
-dispatch function.
+of the dispatch function.
 Note that a forward delcaration might be necessary here.

 ~~~~
-void * foo_impl(doremir_id_t interface);
+doremir_ptr_t foo_impl(doremir_id_t interface);

 struct foo *create_foo()
 {